mfisher5/FISH546/Cod-Time-Series-Project/README.md

 ##### The Stacks pipeline #####
 Much of the data analysis work will be done using the [Stacks pipeline](http://catchenlab.life.illinois.edu/stacks/).
 The major programs that make up the milestones of the Stacks pipeline are (1) ``process_radtags``, (2) ``ustacks``, (3) ``cstacks``, (4) ``sstacks``, and (5) ``populations``.

 ``process_radtags`` is a program that renames each file by the barcode of the sample and allows you to filter the data by quality thresholds.
 The input is a fasta file, and the output is a fastq file.
 The previous user of my data already ran it through ``process_radtags``.
+My notebook for running ``process_radtags`` on my data is [here]()

 <br>
 ![image](http://catchenlab.life.illinois.edu/stacks/manual/process_radtags.png)